TheKontinua/sequence/README.rst

 * AP Statistics
 * The TensorFlow Developer Certificate

-Politically, it is hoped that this will also make the course easier to adopt in schools.
+Politically, it is hoped that this will also make the sequence easier to adopt in schools.

 Programming Language and Software
 ---------------------------------

-This course uses Python, and there are compromises there.
+This sequence uses Python, and there are compromises there.
 If we were teaching to the current AP Computer Science A test, we would use Java.
 However, given the exploratory nature of the programming the student will be doing, Python and its extensive libraries are the